Attack! Pro Wrestling: Return in 2023-2024

 At the 'Hoodie Weather' event on 27 January 2024, the Attack!
-24:7 Championship returned in a Scramble match which Splits McPins won.
+24/7 Championship returned in a Scramble match which Splits McPins won.
 Immediately after this Championship win, Chip McSwings furthered his rivalry with Splits by attacking him and winning the 24:7 Championship due to the 24/7 rules of the Championship.
 At the next show (Press Start 7), Chips put the old 24:7 Championship belt a bin and unveiled a new 24:7 Championship design which the promotion has gone on to recognise as the new official Championship design.

-During the lead up to Attack's 'Tag Team Extravaganza' event on 7th September 2024, it was announced the Attack!
+During the lead up to Attack's 'Tag Team Extravaganza' event on 7 September 2024, it was announced the Attack!
 Tag Team Championship would be returning and would be held at the show in a one-night tournament.
 The Brothers of Construction (Jim & Lee Construction) returned and won the tournament defeating The Greedy Souls (Brendan White & Danny Jones) in the finals on this night.

 Throughout 2024, the main storyline had Eddie Dennis turn his back on the Attack!
 Pack and form a new version of his previous 'Nothing To Prove' faction called 'Nothing 2 Prove'.
 At first he recruited Alex Vaughan and Curt Atlas from the Ring Crew Express, and later Harrison Bennett joined the group in a shock turn against Elijah (who he was forming a tag team with).
 At Goosebumps 9, Rayne Leverkusen also turned her back on everyone by joining the group.
 This seemed to resolve at Under The Mistletour Night 2 when Nino Bryant won the Attack!
 Championship from Eddie and he acknowledged his student for beating him and Nothing 2 Prove (at the time) went their separate ways.

-The current stories into 2025 involve Danny Jones making his claim at the Attack!
-Championship, Old Poppa Sunflower making the promise that when he & Sonny The Sunflower lose the Attack!
-Tag Team Championships, he will retire from pro wrestling, and Nixon Newell making her surprise return to the promotion at Press Start 8 before her scheduled return at 'C'est La Vie' in May.
+2025-Present

+The stories in 2015 consisted of James Ellis winning the 1 Heart Up Scramble Match, which he cashed in at 'C'est La Vie' in May to win the ATTACK!
+Championship from then champion Nino Bryant after he retained against Danny Jones.
+Alongside this, the first Weird And Wonderful World Cup tournament was being held, where the winner would receive an ATTACK!
+Championship match later in the year.
+Kanji (representing England) ended up defeating Chip McSwings (representing the USA) in the finals, where she would face James Ellis for the ATTACK!
+Championship at Under The MistleTour Night 2.
+This match reignited their brief feud for the 24/7 Championship the previous year, where Hudson, who was integral to this feud, led to helping Kanji winning the ATTACK!
+Championship and become the first woman to accomplish this feat.